balderdashy/sails-docs/concepts/Policies/Policies.md

 This file is  *declarative*, meaning it describes *what* the permissions for your app should look like, not *how* they should work.
 This makes it easier for new developers to jump in and understand what's going on, plus it makes your app more flexible as your requirements inevitably change over time.

-Your `config/policies.js` file should export a Javascript object whose keys are action names, and whose values are arrays of one or more policies.
+Your `config/policies.js` file should export a Javascript object whose keys are [action identities](http://sailsjs.com/documentation/concepts/actions-and-controllers#?where-are-actions-defined), and whose values are arrays of one or more policies.
 See below for more details and examples.

 ##### To apply a policy to a specific action: